-During the 2024 evaluation process, the evaluation team identified a need to expanded data collection and analysis to better assess the impact of each workforce development program.
+During the 2024 evaluation process, the evaluation team identified a need to expand data collection and analysis to better assess the impact of each workforce development program.
 Measures of success vary significantly depending on the program's primary goals.
 Some programs are designed to drive immediate wage increases, while others focus on enhancing skills, job stability, and long-term career prospects.
 The internship program is unique, as it serves participants with differing objectives-some prioritize career experience and skill-building, while others seek direct wage benefits.
 Given these distinctions, future evaluations will be refined to capture the most relevant key performance indicators (KPIs) for each program type.

 Additionally, the evaluation team recognized the importance of analyzing program outcomes based on participants' starting wage levels.
 The experiences and benefits of workforce development initiatives may differ between lower-wage and higher-wage earners, influencing their career trajectories in distinct ways.
 To ensure a comprehensive assessment, future evaluations will incorporate a comparative analysis of these wage groups.
-By enhancing data collection and refining evaluation metrics, we aim to provide more targeted insights that will strengthen program effectiveness and inform strategic decision-making.